 Culinary Techniques Adopted from Spanish Cooking

-Filipino cuisine has adopted several Spanish culinary techniques, including braising, roasting, and the use of sofrito—a sautéed mixture of garlic, onions, and tomatoes used as a base for many dishes.
+Filipino cuisine has adopted several Spanish culinary techniques, including braising, roasting, and sofrito—a sautéed mixture of garlic, onions, and tomatoes used as a base for many dishes.
 These techniques have been adapted to local ingredients and tastes, creating a unique culinary identity that bridges traditional Filipino and Spanish cooking methods.

 Literally meaning “mix-mix,” Halo-Halo is a beloved Filipino dessert that’s as vibrant as it is flavorful.
 It’s a refreshing concoction made with crushed ice, evaporated milk, and various ingredients such as sweetened beans, coconut strips, sago (tapioca pearls), gulaman (agar jelly), and fruits like banana and jackfruit.
 Topped with a scoop of ube (purple yam) ice cream, leche flan (caramel custard), and sometimes even a sprinkle of toasted rice or pinipig (pounded young rice), Halo-Halo is a delightful treat, especially during the hot summer months.